-2.2 OPTIONAL REQUIREMENTS:
+2.2 OPTIONAL REQUIREMENT:

-The options listed below shall be priced separately on contractor's written quotation.
-For all quotations submitted, the Court will evaluate the price for the basic requirement together with the prices for the optional requirements.
-At the Court's sole discretion, it may issue an award for the basic requirement and any or none of the optional requirements.
+The option listed below shall be priced separately on contractor's written quotation.
+For all quotations submitted, the Court will evaluate the price for the Basic Requirement together with the price for the Optional Requirement.
+At the Court's sole discretion, it may issue an award for the Basic Requirement only or the Basic Requirement and the Optional Requirement.